AdobeDocs/analytics-2.0-apis/README.md

 _Note: JWT Authentication is coming soon._

-## Swagger Endpoint Descriptions
+## Try Now
+Try the Anaytics 2.0 API in seconds.
+Use our [Swagger UI](https://adobedocs.github.io/analytics-2.0-apis/) to explore APIs, make calls and get a response.
-The Analytics 2.0 API endpoints and methods are described on our [Swagger UI](https://adobedocs.github.io/analytics-2.0-apis/).
-It currently only supports Adobe ID authentication.
+_Note:It currently only supports Adobe ID authentication._

 ## Reporting API Guide
 The [Reporting API Guide](reporting-guide.md) provides configuration guidance and best practices for the ```/reports``` endpoint.